OM-MediaWorks/flatty/README.md

-# Flatty, a flat file triple store
+# Flatty

 Flatty is a wrapper around a triple store.
+It is built for Deno.

 It provides the following features: